Reizeron/High-Rock-Zero/content/Books/Mystery of Talara.md

 "What is this all about, sir?" the King boomed.
 "What does it say?"

 "Nothing about you, your majesty.
 In truth, at the time of your majesty's ascension, no one reading it could have understood its significance.
-It was a letter to the Emperor the late king your brother was penning at the time of his assassination, concerning a thief ==who had once been a mage-priest== at the ==Temple of Sethiete== here in Camlorn.
-His name was ==Jagar Tharn==."
+It was a letter to the Emperor the late king your brother was penning at the time of his assassination, concerning a thief who had once been a mage-priest at the Temple of Sethiete here in Camlorn.
+His name was Jagar Tharn."

 "Jagar Tharn?" the Queen laughed nervously.
 "Why, we were just talking about him."